jqhoogland/calculum/README.md

 Many existing libraries that work with units and measures are principally non-exhaustive.
 They enumerate allowed units and measures as types, which is great because it's (probably) faster and can guarantee "unit-safety" at compile time rather than runtime.

-I needed an alternative that focused more on flexibility and extensibility, and I was willing to sacrifice some performance and unit-safety to get there.
+I needed an alternative that focused more on flexibility and extensibility, and I was willing to sacrifice some performance and unit-safety to get this done.

 ## Why